sjilss/h264_qdct_ptc/README.md

 The project with full source codes will be posted upon the publication/accepted of our research, for boosting video steganography.

 If you have any question, or find bugs, no hesitate to contact the author.
 Author: Yu Wang.
-Email: wangyu9078@iie.ac.cn
+Email: ~~wangyu9078@iie.ac.cn~~ (This email has been withdrewed for the author's departure from IIE.)

 <b> Publication </b><br/>
 Minimizing Embedding Impact for H.264 Steganography by Progressive Trellis Coding